Artificial-Intelligence-Big-Data-Lab/Event-Detection/README.md

 - SP500_market_data : daily time series for all companies included in the SP500 index.
 Also the time series for the global prices of SP500 are included in the folder (file `SP500.csv`)

 - word2vec_data :
-	- `google_word2vec_classic.bin` : word-embedding model pre-trained on Google news
+	- `google_word2vec_classic.bin` : word-embedding model pre-trained on Google news (download here: https://code.google.com/archive/p/word2vec/)
 	- `google_word2vec_sentiment.bin` : word-embedding model based on google_word2vec_classic.bin; adjusted in such a way, that makes embeddings more aware of the sentiments of the words (reference: https://towardsdatascience.com/sentiment-preserving-word-embeddings-9bb5a45b2a5).